Jayich-Lab/double-pass-breadboard/2023-03-version/README.md

 # README

-This version of the double pass breadboard was ordered in March of 2023.
-This is very similar to the 2023-01 version - it is slightly smaller with more moutning holes.
+This version of the double pass breadboard was first ordered in March, 2023.
+This is very similar to the 2023-01-version - it is slightly smaller and includes more moutning holes.

 # Parts list